 Reasons:

-• Suspicious Review Patterns: We have identified a high volume of reviews on Trustpilot that appear to be “fake,” designed to drown out genuine user complaints about issues.
+- Suspicious Review Patterns: We have identified a high volume of reviews on Trustpilot that appear to be inauthentic and are designed to drown out genuine user complaints.

-• Branding Inconsistency: There is a major lack of professionalism in their marketing.
+- Branding Inconsistency: There is a major lack of professionalism in their marketing.
 Most of their affiliate assets still refer to the site as “CS.PRO” even though the domain is CSGOCases.com.
-This identity confusion is a common trait of poorly managed or unreliable platforms.
+This also applies to the header logo, still referred to as CS.PRO.

-• Substandard Interface: The site’s design does not meet current industry standards and looks untrustworthy.
-An outdated UI often indicates a lack of investment in the user’s experience.
+- Substandard Interface: The site’s design does not meet current industry standards and looks untrustworthy.

 Verdict: We strongly advise users to avoid this platform.
 Between the branding inconsistencies, the lack of transparency in their gambling logic, and the suspicious reputation management, there is no reason to risk your skins or money here when legitimate, high-quality alternatives are available.